 It's also quite possible that you've heard of the phrase intermodal.
 While it also involves the movement of freight using multiple modes of transportation, there are a few important differences between intermodal and multimodal.

-• Intermodal can be more affordable for the shipper, but the cost savings come at an expense of sweat equity.
-You see, when a shipper uses a multimodal MTO, it’s simple.
+- Intermodal can be more affordable for the shipper, but the cost savings come at an expense of sweat equity.
+You see, when a shipper uses a multimodal MTO, it's simple.
 In that case, you just set up a contract with one carrier, and only deal with a single agent.
 Intermodal, on the other hand, is much more complex.
 With intermodal, the shipper will set up individual service contracts for each carrier and mode.
-This is a great example of why many shippers use a 3PL to manage these movements.
+This is a great example of why many shippers partner with a Modern 4PL like Redwood to manage these movements.

 What are the Benefits of Multimodal Transportation?

-Now that you understand the various nuances involved in multimodal and intermodal But what are the benefits?
+Now that you understand the various nuances involved in multimodal and intermodal shipping, what are the benefits?
 Let's take a look.

-• Less Hassle: When you have a 3PL set up your multimodal movements, whether they are international or North American specific, you literally hand the keys of the movement to the 3PL.
+- Less Hassle: When you partner with a Modern 4PL like Redwood to set up your multimodal movements, whether they are international or North American specific, you transfer full management of the movement to the logistics orchestrator.
 They deal directly with the MTO and provide updates on freight movement throughout the multimodal supply chain.

 Final Thoughts

 Multimodal transportation is a wonderful option, especially for international shipments.
 It can be a bit intimidating at first, but overall, it is a fairly straightforward process.
-Just make sure that you are working with a good 3PL and the process will be a piece of cake!
+Just make sure that you are working with a good logistics partner and the process will be straightforward.

-By maintaining a solid relationship with a third-party logistics company, you can trust them to select the best mode of transportation to keep the inventory level in the green.
-If you’d like to learn more about multimodal transportation, or intermodal movements, contact Redwood Logistics today.
+By partnering with a logistics provider that offers a Modern 4PL approach like Redwood's, you can trust them to orchestrate the best modes of transportation to keep your inventory levels optimized.
+If you'd like to learn more about multimodal transportation, intermodal movements, or how a Modern 4PL approach can optimize your supply chain, download our Modern 4PL for Dummies guide or contact Redwood Logistics today.